sekwiatkowski/komputation/README.md

 # Komputation

-Komputation is a neural network framework for the Java Virtual Machine written in the Kotlin programming language.
+Komputation is a neural network framework for the Java Virtual Machine written in Kotlin and CUDA C.

 ## Maven